OpenEvalProject/evals/manuscripts/elife-99141/v1/manuscript.md

 We first assessed SMN protein levels in the liver and across CNS and peripheral tissues.
 Our findings confirmed a reduction in SMN protein levels across various tissues in Smn2B/- mice (Figure 1D–H).
 However, in AlbCre/+;Smn2B/F7, there was a~70% decrease in FLSMN protein expression in the liver (Figure 1D and D’) compared to littermate control counterparts (+/+;Smn2B/F7).
 Conversely, SMN protein levels in the brain (Figure 1E and E’), muscle (Figure 1F and F’), spinal cord (Figure 1G and G’) and pancreas (Figure 1H and H’) remained unaltered, indicating that deletion of Smn exon 7 was restricted to the liver in AlbCre/+;Smn2B/F7mice.
 We validated these findings by assessing Cre expression in liver, pancreas, and spinal cord tissues (Figure 1—figure supplement 1A).
 Cre expression was exclusively observed in the liver, where it exhibited variable expression across hepatocytes, with some cells showing detectable expression while others showed no expression, confirming the stochastic nature of Cre activity in our model.
 No Cre signal was detected in either the pancreas or spinal cord tissues.

-## AlbCre/+;Smn2B/F7 mice show mild yet important liver steatosis
+### AlbCre/+;Smn2B/F7 mice show mild yet important liver steatosis

 We previously showed that Smn2B/- mice exhibit defects in fatty acid metabolism and lipid accumulation in the liver (Deguise et al., 2019a; Deguise et al., 2021a; Deguise et al., 2019b; Deguise et al., 2021b).
 Additionally, SMA patients face an elevated risk of dyslipidemia and steatosis (Deguise et al., 2019a).
 Hence, we explored whether the intrinsic decrease in SMN levels restricted to the liver would lead to increased lipid accumulation.
 Histology from AlbCre/+;Smn2B/F7 mice (Figure 2A) qualitatively indicates some level of hepatic microvesicular steatosis and lipid accumulation.
 However, there was a noticeable variation in cell morphology and Oil Red-O retention among hepatocytes, suggesting incomplete recombination.

 ![Figure 2.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig2-v1.jpg)

-**Figure 2.:** (A) Representative images of H&E (top row, scale bar 100 μm) and Oil Red-O (bottom row, scale bar 50 μm) stained liver sections from Smn, 2B/+, Smn2B/-+/+;Smn, and 2B/F7Alb mice at P19.
-(Cre/+;Smn2B/F7B) Bar graph shows quantification of liver triglycerides.
+**Figure 2.:** (A) Representative images of H&E (top row, scale bar 100 μm) and Oil Red-O (bottom row, scale bar 50 μm) stained liver sections from Smn2B/+, Smn2B/-, +/+;Smn2B/F7, and AlbCre/+;Smn2B/F7 mice at P19.
+(B) Bar graph shows quantification of liver triglycerides.
 (C–E) Immunoblots were performed to assess heme oxygenase (HO, (C-C’)), transferrin (D-D’) and P62 (E-E’) protein levels in the liver. α-tubulin was used as a loading control.
 (C’-E’) Bar graphs show quantification of HO (C’), transferrin (D’), and P62 (E’) levels.
 (F) Bar graph depicts quantification of liver IGF-1. n ≥ 3, mean ± SEM.
-Statistical significance indicated by *p < 0.05, **p < 0.01, ***p < 0.001, following Brown-Forsythe and Welch ANOVA.Figure 2—source data 1.Figure 2C–E, indicating the relevant bands and treatments.Figure 2—source data 2.Figure 2C–E.Figure 2—source data 3.Figure 2B, C’, D’, E’ and F.
+Statistical significance indicated by *p < 0.05, **p < 0.01, ***p < 0.001, following Brown-Forsythe and Welch ANOVA.

 Consistent with the histological findings, AlbCre/+;Smn2B/F7 mice showed variable triglycerides levels (n1=45.95, n2=10.10; n3=75.72; n4=21.91 μg/mg, mean ± SEM 38.44±14.48) (Figure 2B), and yet higher than those observed in +/+;Smn2B/F7 controls (n1=2.60, n2=0.15; n3=0.66; n4=1.44 μg/mg, mean ± SEM 1.213±0.5332), although this difference did not reach statistical significance (p=0.0824).
 As expected, Smn2B/- controls exhibited increased lipid accumulation and triglyceride levels.
 Taken together, the data suggest an intrinsic role of SMN in regulating fat liver metabolism.

 We next sought to identify whether AlbCre/+;Smn2B/F7 mice display disturbed liver homeostatic function.
 Specifically, we evaluated parameters associated with iron metabolism (Figure 2C, C’, D and D’), endoplasmic reticulum stress (Figure 2E and E’), and insulin-like growth factor-1 (IGF-1; Figure 2F) levels, all of which have previously been identified as altered in Smn2B/- mice (Deguise et al., 2021b) and were further confirmed in our study.
 Our analysis revealed no significant differences in the protein levels of heme oxygenase, transferrin, P62, and IGF-1 between the AlbCre/+;Smn2B/F7 and +/+;Smn2B/F7 control groups.
 These findings suggest that liver-specific SMN depletion may not play a significant role in these pathways or that the mosaic nature of Cre-mediated excision led to a subtle effect that is difficult to detect.

-## Liver-specific SMN-depleted mice display pancreatic defects
+### Liver-specific SMN-depleted mice display pancreatic defects

 We have demonstrated pancreatic and glucose abnormalities in the Smn2B/- mouse model of SMA and type I SMA patients (Bowerman et al., 2012b; Reilly et al., 2022).
 Therefore, we conducted immunohistochemistry to investigate the cellular profile of the pancreas, aiming to ascertain whether the targeted depletion of SMN in the liver contributes to pancreatic dysfunction.
 Surprisingly, double-labeling of insulin-producing β cells and glucagon-producing α cells revealed a significant decrease in the proportion of β cells and a notable increase in α cells in the pancreas of AlbCre/+;Smn2B/F7 mice compared to +/+;Smn2B/F7 and Smn2B/+ heterozygous controls (Figure 3A, B and F).
 This loss of β cells and rise in α cells could suggest a functional impairment in glucose metabolism.
 Consequently, we evaluated non-fasting glucose levels in these mice (Figure 3C), revealing reduced blood glucose levels in AlbCre/+;Smn2B/F7 mice relative to +/+;Smn2B/F7 and Smn2B/+.
 However, blood glucose levels remained higher than those observed in Smn2B/- mice.
 Overall, these findings indicate imbalances in α and β cell fate within pancreatic islets in AlbCre/+;Smn2B/F7 mice, resembling those observed in Smn2B/- mice.

 ![Figure 3.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig3-v1.jpg)

-**Figure 3.:** (A) Representative immunofluorescent images of pancreatic islets stained for glucagon (red) and insulin (green) from Smn, 2B/+Smn, 2B/-+/+;Smn, and 2B/F7Alb mice at P19.
+**Figure 3.:** (A) Representative immunofluorescent images of pancreatic islets stained for glucagon (red) and insulin (green) from Smn2B/+, Smn2B/-, +/+;Smn2B/F7, and AlbCre/+;Smn2B/F7 mice at P19.
 Scale bar 50 μm.
-(Cre/+;Smn2B/F7B) Bar graph shows quantification of insulin-positive cells relative to the total number of DAPI-positive cells within the pancreatic islet.
+(B) Bar graph shows quantification of insulin-positive cells relative to the total number of DAPI-positive cells within the pancreatic islet.
 (C) Bar graph depicts non-fasting blood glucose levels across different genotypes.
 (D, E) Bar graphs illustrate non-fasting plasma levels of insulin (D) and C-peptide (E).
 (F) Bar graph shows quantification of glucagon-positive cells relative to the total number of DAPI-positive cells within the pancreatic islet.
 (G–J) Bar graphs depict non-fasting plasma levels of glucagon (G), active GLP-1 (H), pancreatic polypeptide (I) and active amylin (J). n ≥ 3, mean ± SEM.
-Statistical significance indicated by *p < 0.05, **p < 0.01, ***p < 0.001, following Brown-Forsythe and Welch ANOVA.Figure 3—source data 1.Figure 3B–J.
+Statistical significance indicated by *p < 0.05, **p < 0.01, ***p < 0.001, following Brown-Forsythe and Welch ANOVA.

 In previous work, we demonstrated that Smn2B/- mice exhibit a normoinsulinemic plasma state, despite persistent hypoglycemia and reduced C-peptide levels at P19 (Deguise et al., 2021a), findings that were recapitulated in this study (Figure 3C–E).
 Similarly, AlbCre/+;Smn2B/F7 mice showed no significant changes in plasma insulin levels.
 However, surprisingly, C-peptide levels in these mice were comparable to those observed in +/+;Smn2B/F7 and Smn2B/+ heterozygous controls (Figure 3E).
 Additionally, we observed a marked increase in plasma glucagon levels (Figure 3G) as well as elevated glucagon-like peptide (GLP-1) levels, a product of proglucagon processing (Figure 3H), reaching levels similar to those seen in Smn2B/- mice.
 These changes likely reflect an increase in pancreatic α-cell numbers, although they were not accompanied by dysregulation of plasma pancreatic polypeptide (PP, Figure 3I) or amylin (Figure 3J) hormone production.
 Furthermore, the maintenance of SMN protein expression at levels comparable to those of heterozygous controls in the pancreas (Figure 1H and H’) suggests that selective SMN depletion in the liver may be implicated in the dysfunction of the pancreas-liver axis.

-## Motor neurons, neuromuscular junction (NMJ) or motor fibers are unaffected in liver-specific SMN-depleted mice
+### Motor neurons, neuromuscular junction (NMJ) or motor fibers are unaffected in liver-specific SMN-depleted mice

 The hallmark features of SMA include the degeneration of lower spinal motor neurons, neuromuscular junction (NMJ) pathology, and muscle atrophy (Bowerman et al., 2012a; Reilly et al., 2024; Deguise et al., 2016; Deguise et al., 2020; Gavrilina et al., 2008; Murray et al., 2013; Murray et al., 2015; Shababi et al., 2014; Lorson et al., 2010).
 While the exact mechanisms linking these changes in the motor unit to the clinical manifestations of SMA remain unclear, diminished levels of SMN protein are recognized as a pivotal factor (Lefebvre et al., 1995; Lefebvre et al., 1997; Reilly et al., 2024; Lorson et al., 2010; Hua et al., 2011; Mercuri et al., 2022).
 Thus, we investigated the impact of liver-specific SMN depletion on these SMA-like features.
 Our findings show no significant differences in motor neuron cell body counts (Figure 4A and B), neurofilament accumulation at NMJs (Figure 5A and B), NMJ endplate occupancy (Figure 5A and C), muscle fiber size (Figure 6A and B), or muscle fiber frequency distribution (Figure 6C) among AlbCre/+;Smn2B/F7 and +/+;Smn2B/F7 and Smn2B/+ heterozygous controls.
 However, as anticipated, Smn2B/- mice exhibited motor neuron loss, NMJ defects, and muscle atrophy.

 ![Figure 4.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig4-v1.jpg)

-**Figure 4.:** (A) Representative images of lumbar spinal cord anterior horns stained for ChAT (red) and DAPI (blue) from Smn, 2B/+Smn, 2B/-+/+;Smn, and 2B/F7Alb mice at P19.
-(Cre/+;Smn2B/F7B) Bar graph shows quantification of motor neuron cell body numbers. n ≥ 3, mean ± SEM.
+**Figure 4.:** (A) Representative images of lumbar spinal cord anterior horns stained for ChAT (red) and DAPI (blue) from Smn2B/+, Smn2B/-, +/+;Smn2B/F7, and AlbCre/+;Smn2B/F7 mice at P19.
+(B) Bar graph shows quantification of motor neuron cell body numbers. n ≥ 3, mean ± SEM.
 Statistical significance indicated by **p < 0.01, ***p < 0.001, following Brown-Forsythe and Welch ANOVA.
-Scale bar = 50 μm.Figure 4—source data 1.Figure 4B.
+Scale bar = 50 μm.

 ![Figure 5.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig5-v1.jpg)

-**Figure 5.:** (A) Representative images of transversus abdominis (TVA) muscle stained with bungarotoxin (red), neurofilament (NF) (green) and synaptic vesicle protein 2 (green) from Smn, 2B/+Smn, 2B/-+/+;Smn, and 2B/F7Alb mice at P19. *Depicts occupied endplate, whereas **depicts normal neurofilament distribution; arrowheads show NF accumulation and arrows show unoccupied endplate/denervation.
-(Cre/+;Smn2B/F7B, C) Bar graphs show quantification of neurofilament accumulation (B) and endplate occupancy (C). n = 3, mean ± SEM.
+**Figure 5.:** (A) Representative images of transversus abdominis (TVA) muscle stained with bungarotoxin (red), neurofilament (NF) (green) and synaptic vesicle protein 2 (green) from Smn2B/+, Smn2B/-, +/+;Smn2B/F7, and AlbCre/+;Smn2B/F7 mice at P19. *Depicts occupied endplate, whereas **depicts normal neurofilament distribution; arrowheads show NF accumulation and arrows show unoccupied endplate/denervation.
+(B, C) Bar graphs show quantification of neurofilament accumulation (B) and endplate occupancy (C). n = 3, mean ± SEM.
 Statistical significance indicated by **p < 0.01, ***p < 0.001, following Brown-Forsythe and Welch ANOVA.
-Scale bar = 50 μm.Figure 5—source data 1.Figure 5B and C.
+Scale bar = 50 μm.

 ![Figure 6.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig6-v1.jpg)

-**Figure 6.:** (A) Representative images of H&E-stained tibialis anterior muscle sections from Smn, 2B/+Smn, 2B/-+/+;Smn, and 2B/F7Alb mice at P19.
-(Cre/+;Smn2B/F7B) Bar graph shows quantification of muscle fiber cross-sectional area.
+**Figure 6.:** (A) Representative images of H&E-stained tibialis anterior muscle sections from Smn2B/+, Smn2B/-, +/+;Smn2B/F7, and AlbCre/+;Smn2B/F7 mice at P19.
+(B) Bar graph shows quantification of muscle fiber cross-sectional area.
 C. Graph demonstrating frequency of muscle fiber size across different genotypes. n ≥ 3, mean ± SEM.
 Statistical significance indicated by **p < 0.01, following Brown-Forsythe and Welch ANOVA.
-Scale bar = 20 μm.Figure 6—source data 1.Figure 6B and C.
+Scale bar = 20 μm.

-## Liver-specific SMN-depleted mice show transitory liver and pancreatic pathology
+### Liver-specific SMN-depleted mice show transitory liver and pancreatic pathology

 We next assessed AlbCre/+;Smn2B/F7 mice at P60 to determine whether liver and pancreatic dysfunction persisted or improved during early adulthood.
 Histological analysis revealed no significant changes in hepatocyte morphology (as assessed by H&E staining) or lipid accumulation (evaluated with Oil Red O staining) in AlbCre/+;Smn2B/F7 mice at this time point (Figure 7A).
 These findings suggest that proliferating non-recombined cells may help restore liver homeostasis over time.
 Notably, the expression of Cre recombinase was also observed at P60 (Figure 1—figure supplement 1B), indicating stable Cre activity across postnatal development.

 ![Figure 7.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig7-v1.jpg)

-**Figure 7.:** (A) Representative images of H&E (top row) and Oil Red-O (bottom row) stained liver sections from Smn, 2B/++/+;Smn, and 2B/F7Alb mice at P60.
+**Figure 7.:** (A) Representative images of H&E (top row) and Oil Red-O (bottom row) stained liver sections from Smn2B/+, +/+;Smn2B/F7, and AlbCre/+;Smn2B/F7 mice at P60.
 Scale bar 100 μm.
-(Cre/+;Smn2B/F7B) Representative immunofluorescent images of pancreatic islets stained for glucagon (red) and insulin (green) from Smn, 2B/++/+;Smn, and 2B/F7Albmice at P60.
+(B) Representative immunofluorescent images of pancreatic islets stained for glucagon (red) and insulin (green) from Smn2B/+, +/+;Smn2B/F7, and AlbCre/+;Smn2B/F7mice at P60.
 Scale bar 50 μm.
-(Cre/+;Smn2B/F7C) Bar graph shows the quantification of insulin-positive cells relative to the total number of DAPI-positive cells within the pancreatic islet.
+(C) Bar graph shows the quantification of insulin-positive cells relative to the total number of DAPI-positive cells within the pancreatic islet.
 (D) Bar graph depicts non-fasting blood glucose levels from P60 mice across different genotypes.
 (E, F) Bar graphs illustrate non-fasting plasma levels of insulin (E) and C-peptide (F).
 (G) Bar graph shows quantification of glucagon-positive cells relative to the total number of DAPI-positive cells within the pancreatic islet.
 (H–K) Bar graphs depict non-fasting plasma levels of glucagon (H), active GLP-1 (I), pancreatic polypeptide (J) and active amylin (K). n ≥ 3, mean ± SEM.
-Samples were analyzed using Brown-Forsythe and Welch ANOVA, and no statistically significant differences were observed.Figure 7—source data 1.Figure 7C–K.
+Samples were analyzed using Brown-Forsythe and Welch ANOVA, and no statistically significant differences were observed.

 Further examination of pancreatic tissue at P60 showed no significant differences in insulin-producing β cells or glucagon-producing α cells in AlbCre/+;Smn2B/F7 mice compared to +/+;Smn2B/F7 and Smn2B/+ heterozygous controls (Figure 7B, C and G).
 Additionally, non-fasting plasma glucose, insulin, and C-peptide levels in AlbCre/+;Smn2B/F7 mice were similar to those in the control groups (Figure 7D–F).
 Moreover, no significant changes in plasma glucagon (Figure 7H), GLP-1 (Figure 7I), pancreatic polypeptide (Figure 7J), or amylin hormone production were observed.
 Collectively, these results suggest that the liver and pancreatic defects observed in AlbCre/+;Smn2B/F7 mice may be transient, potentially linked to the stochastic nature of Cre recombinase activity in our model and the highly proliferative properties of hepatocytes.
 In addition, these findings suggest that liver-specific SMN may play a role in regulating pancreatic function, a mechanism that warrants further investigation.

-## Liver-specific SMN depletion does not affect major adipocyte and gastrointestinal hormones
+### Liver-specific SMN depletion does not affect major adipocyte and gastrointestinal hormones

 Gastrointestinal (GI) hormones play a key role in regulating hepatic lipid metabolism and pancreatic function (Mells and Anania, 2013).
 Thus, to assess whether adipocytes and GI hormones contribute to liver and pancreatic dysfunction in liver-specific SMN-depleted mice, we measured plasma levels of major adipocyte hormones (leptin and resistin) and GI hormones (ghrelin, gastric inhibitory polypeptide (GIP), peptide YY (PYY) and secretin) at P19 and P60 (Mells and Anania, 2013; Chen et al., 2021).
 Our data revealed no significant changes in adipocyte hormones at either time point (Figure 8A–B and G–H) across all genotypes.
 Moreover, few alterations in GI hormones (Figure 8C–F, I–L) were observed exclusively in Smn2B/- mice at P19, including a marked reduction of ghrelin (Figure 8C) – a hormone involved in glucose homeostasis in pancreatic islet and liver (Dong and Brubaker, 2012) – and secretin (Figure 8F), which regulates secretory activity in organs such as the liver and pancreas (Afroze et al., 2013).
 Notably, no such changes were observed in AlbCre/+;Smn2B/F at any time point.
 Altogether, these results suggest that the pancreatic and liver changes at P19 are likely independent of major adipocyte and GI hormone alterations, pointing to a more direct disruption of the liver-pancreas axis in liver-specific SMN-depleted mice.

 ![Figure 8.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig8-v1.jpg)

 **Figure 8.:** Panels A-B and G-H show bar graphs depicting non-fasting plasma levels of adipocyte-secreted hormones leptin (A, G) and resistin (B, H) in P19 (A–B) and P60 (G–H) mice across different genotypes.
 Panels C-F and I-L illustrate non-fasting plasma levels of gastrointestinal-secreted hormones, including ghrelin (C, I), gastric inhibitory polypeptide (D, J), peptide YY (E, K), and secretin (F, L) in P19 (C–F) and P60 (I–L) mice. n ≥ 3, mean ± SEM.
-Statistical significance is indicated by *p < 0.05, **p < 0.01, following Brown-Forsythe and Welch ANOVA.Figure 8—source data 1.Figure 8.
+Statistical significance is indicated by *p < 0.05, **p < 0.01, following Brown-Forsythe and Welch ANOVA.

-## Liver-specific SMN-depleted mice have normal survival rates and motor function
+### Liver-specific SMN-depleted mice have normal survival rates and motor function

 We also conducted a comprehensive assessment of survival, weight, and motor function in AlbCre/+;Smn2B/F7 and +/+;Smn2B/F7 mice up to postnatal day 60 (Figure 9A).
 While the Smn2B/− mice typically have a mean survival of 25 days (Reilly et al., 2024), both AlbCre/+;Smn2B/F7 and +/+;Smn2B/F7 mice in our study survived up to 60 days (Figure 9B), after which they were euthanized for tissue collection.
 Moreover, throughout the observation period, mice from both groups exhibited similar weight gain trends (Figure 9C).
 When weight gain at P60 was normalized to the basal weight at P7, no statistically significant differences were observed (Figure 9D).

 ![Figure 9.](https://cdn.elifesciences.org/articles/99141/elife-99141-fig9-v1.jpg)

 **Figure 9.:** (A) Schematic representation of experimental design.
 The righting reflex test was conducted from P7 to P13, the inverted mesh grip test from P13 to P25, and the pen test from P19 to P25.
 Assessments were performed every 2 days.
 Weight was measured every 2 days until day 30, and then weekly until day 60.
 Animal welfare was monitored throughout the 60-day period during weight measurements.
-(B) Kaplan–Meier survival curve comparing Alb and Cre/+;Smn2B/F7+/+;Smn mice up to 60 days.
-(2B/F7C, E-G) Graphs show weight (C), righting reflex (E), inverted mesh grip (F) and pen test (G). n=5 per genotype, mean ± SEM.
+(B) Kaplan–Meier survival curve comparing AlbCre/+;Smn2B/F7 and +/+;Smn2B/F7 mice up to 60 days.
+(C, E-G) Graphs show weight (C), righting reflex (E), inverted mesh grip (F) and pen test (G). n=5 per genotype, mean ± SEM.
 (B) Kaplan–Meier survival analysis; (C, E-G) two-way ANOVA, followed by Šídák’s method.
-(D) Percentage weight gain at P60, normalized to basal weight at P7. n=5 per genotype, mean ± SEM, two-tailed unpaired Student’s t-test.Figure 9—source data 1.Figure 9B–G.
+(D) Percentage weight gain at P60, normalized to basal weight at P7. n=5 per genotype, mean ± SEM, two-tailed unpaired Student’s t-test.

 To further evaluate motor function at different stages, we implemented several age-specific behavioral tests commonly used to assess motor function (Chehade et al., 2022; Figure 9E–G).
 We previously showed Smn2B/- mice have reduced motor function scores, as seen through increased time to right, prolonged balancing time and diminished muscle strength (Reilly et al., 2022).
 Here, we found no alterations in AlbCre/+;Smn2B/F7 compared to +/+;Smn2B/F7 mice in time to right, as assessed by the righting reflex (Figure 9E), nor in distal muscle strength measured through the inverted mesh grip test (Figure 9F), or motor balance and coordination evaluated by the pen test (Figure 9G).
 Overall, these findings collectively demonstrate that liver-specific SMN depletion does not impact survival, weight gain, or motor function.